oktadev/okta-blog/_source/_posts/2023-05-01-spring-boot-angular-crud.md

 ### Build an Angular `GroupList` component

-Angular is a component framework that allows you to easily separate concerns.
+Angular is a component framework that allows you to separate concerns easily.
 You don't want to render everything in your main `AppComponent`, so create a new component to display the list of groups.

 ```shell
 ng g c group-list --standalone
 ```

-This will create a new component in `src/app/group-list` with a TypeScript file, HTML template, CSS file, and a test file.
-The `--standalone` flag is new in Angular 15 and allows you to isolate components to be self-contained and therefore easier to distribute.
+This command will create a new component in `src/app/group-list` with a TypeScript file, HTML template, CSS file, and a test file.
+The `--standalone` flag is new in Angular 15 and allows you to isolate components to be self-contained and, therefore, easier to distribute.
 You don't need to use it if you're following along, but the final code uses it.

 Replace the code in `group-list.component.ts` with the following: